close button for sidebar

 3. UK Pensions and US Retirement Accounts

-Thanks to the US-UK tax treaty, qualified retirement accounts from both countries receive favourable treatment:
+Thanks to the US-UK tax treaty, qualified retirement accounts from both countries receive favourable treatment.
+These include:

 • US IRAs and 401(k) plans